techidaily/site-extra-information/source/_posts/updated-accelerated-conversion-guide-from-complex-srt-to-txt-2023.md

 ![select output format as txt](https://images.wondershare.com/filmora/article-images/2022/09/convert-srt-to-txt-with-ebbyco-online-tool.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/lCpzYpVPIZA?si=hNte-mPRIzjvqpRy" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Step4 Hit the ‘Convert’ button to convert SRT to TXT.
 This will take only a few minutes.
 Afterward, you can upload the converted file to your device or share it on social media platforms.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/C3cJe7Wgn6I?si=EckDFML-VJ_2sYz8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Solution 2: Convert SRT to TXT with Desktop Converter